szenadam/path-asciifier/README.md

 ## Description

 Convert directory or file names have only ASCII characters.
+Written with TDD methodology in mind.

 ## Requirements